 How much time do we consider other people when they do not consider us at all?

 How much effort do we invest in people, places or things, only to realize the investment was poor.
-Rather than move on or accept what is; why is it we often reinvest or invest even more with hopes to turn this around so that we don’t suffer from the ideas of rejection or failure?
+Rather than move on or accept what is, why is it that we often reinvest or invest even more with hopes to turn this around so that we don’t suffer from the ideas of rejection or failure?